Social media is a great, free way to network with your academic community

 I’ve selected these social media platforms to detail because they are the best for connecting with the public and your scholarly community.

 This is not an exhaustive list.
-Here’s a list of 250+ social media apps and sites.
+Here’s Wikipedia’s list of social networking services.

 Academic and research social media

-These are some social media platforms and tools for academics and researchers.
+Some social media platforms and tools are more geared towards professors and researchers.

 - Google Scholar